pedrohsmaia/datablood/supabase/README.md

 - [Managing Environments](https://supabase.com/docs/guides/cli/managing-environments)

 This template also assumes you have a public storage bucket with the name `avatars`.

 After setting it up, you can use the [scripts](#scripts) to manage the common tasks related to Supabase.

 ## Scripts

 NOTE: Scripts starting with underscore (`_`) are not meant to be used directly.

+You can also run these scripts from the root by adding `supa` after yarn.
+So `yarn supa start` or `yarn supa g`.

 #### Link Project